South East Hampshire Bus Rapid Transit: Services

 Two existing bus routes were replaced by the new Eclipse Bus Rapid Transit network and one was modified to use part of it.
 All routes are commercially operated by First Hampshire and Dorset.

 Route E1/E2

-Buses on routes 86 and 82 became Eclipse routes E1 and E2 and at peak times route 88 (as the X88 service) was diverted to use part of the busway between Wych Lane and Redlands Lane.
+The creation of the Eclipse routes E1 and E2 came as services 86, 82 and at peak times service X88 were diverted to use part of the busway between Wych Lane and Redlands Lane.